Skip to content

 These methods are called to create an authorization request, run authorization, and get decisions back.

-Creates a Principal or a Resource entity.
+Creates a principal or resource entity.

 • RequestUnsigned(principals, action, resource, context)